gustavnogood/Firebase_todo/README.md

-A small todolist with firebase
+A small todolist with firebase and tailwind